How to Submit Works for Local Broadcast

 How to Submit Your Work to KQED

-Submissions on DVD should be sent to the Director of Programming along with a synopsis.
-All DVDs will be screened, but due to the number of submissions, it may take as long as 6 to 8 weeks for a response.
+Send your completed program via online link or DVD (we do not accept Blu-ray) to the Director of Programming along with a synopsis.
+All submissions will be screened, but due to the number of submissions, it may take as long as 6 to 8 weeks for a response.
 Be sure to include an email address with your materials.

 2601 Mariposa Street